Chronic pancreatitis

 Treatments

-• Medical treatment: there is none that is capable of curing chronic pancreatitis.
-On the other hand, we can recommend:
+• Medical treatment : there are no such treatments that can cure chronic pancreatitis.
+On the other hand, we can recommend :

 - an alcoholic and permanent withdrawal that improves the painful syndrome and extends the life span ;